XavierGerD/MIDILodica/README.md

 <img src="./static/images/MIDILodica.jpg" width=300/>
 </p>

-The MIDILodica is a breath-controlled, 3D printed, open-source MIDI device that features a pressure sensor, 35 reassigneable note buttons, a softpot strip potentiometer, full menu navigation with a 320x172 screen, and underside button for additional MIDI and octave manipulation.
+The MIDILodica is a breath-controlled, 3D printed, open-source MIDI device that features a pressure sensor, 35 reassignable note buttons, a softpot strip potentiometer, full menu navigation with a 320x172 screen, and underside button for additional MIDI and octave manipulation.
 This repository contains all the files needed to 3D print and manufacture the MIDILodica.

 To accomplish this project, you will need: